silverjuke/silverjuke/docs/scripting.md

 - If you do not provide a callback function, Dialog.close() is called  when the button is pressed.
-- Buttons  with the IDs "ok", "cancel" or "help" are shown at the bottom of the dialog in a system-defined order.
-The labels of the "ok" and "cancel" buttons  are  editable  since  Silverjuke 2.52beta2; for the label of the "help" button, a system-specific text or icon is used.
+- Buttons  with the IDs "ok", "cancel" or "help" are shown at the bottom of the dialog and the labels can be left out.
+The label of the button "help" may be replaced by another text or icon.
 - All other buttons are shown in the order as added.
 - If you do not add at least an "ok" button, the buttons "ok" and  "cancel" are added automatically.